-Making a few changes to your diet is another way to help manage manic episodes.
-Although foods won’t cure mania, choosing the right ones may make you feel better and your condition easier to handle.
+Making a few changes to your diet is another potential way to help manage manic episodes.
+Although foods won’t cure mania, choosing the right ones may make you feel better and help you better handle your condition.

 Whole grains aren’t just good for your heart and digestive system.
 They may also have a calming effect on your mind.